Initializing the TPM on SNS firewalls

 SNS in 4.8.7 and higher versions

-3. If Secure Boot has not been enabled, a warning will appear.
+If Secure Boot has not been enabled, a warning will appear.
 You are advised to enable Secure Boot before initializing the TPM, but this can be done later.
-For more information on enabling Secure Boot, refer to the technical note Managing Secure Boot in SNS firewalls' UEFI.

 IMPORTANT

-5. Select the features for which the private keys of the certificates used will be protected.
+Select the features for which the private key of the certificate used will be protected.
 Features that do not use certificates in their configuration cannot be selected.
 You can also leave all checkboxes unchecked and protect private keys in SNS firewall certificates later.

 The TPM is initialized and the mechanism that derives the symmetric key is used to generate the symmetric key, regardless of whether the SNS firewall is a member of a high availability cluster.
 If the SNS firewall is part of a high availability cluster, the TPM on the passive firewall will be automatically initialized.